caitlynbakery/AIProject/README.md

 - Formatted HTML output with proper paragraphs and lists
 - Image display at the top of each response
 - New queries automatically clear previous results

+## Example Output

+---

+Example output from the helper is shown below:

+---

+Here is the detailed report for the vehicle with VIN **5YJSA1E40JF284143**:

+## Vehicle Information

+- **Year:** 2018
+- **Make:** Tesla
+- **Model:** Model S
+- **Trim:** 75D

+## Key Features

+- **Engine Type:** Electric
+- **Drive Type:** All-Wheel Drive (AWD)
+- **Body Style:** Sedan
+- **Battery Range:** Approximately 259 miles (EPA estimated for 75D trim)

+## Performance

+- **Horsepower:** Approximately 518 hp
+- **0-60 MPH:** Around 4.2 seconds

+## Interior & Technology

+- **Seating Capacity:** 5 passengers
+- **Interior Features:**
+  - Premium heated front and rear seats
+  - 17-inch touchscreen display
+  - Navigation with real-time traffic updates

+- **Technology:**
+  - Advanced Autopilot capabilities
+  - Over-the-air software updates
+  - Enhanced safety features with collision avoidance and automatic emergency braking

+## Exterior

+- **Standard Wheels:** 19-inch Slipstream
+- **Lighting:** LED headlights and taillights
+- **Panoramic Glass Roof**: Standard for a spacious feel

+## Recommendations

+- **Check Battery Health:** It's essential to review the battery's condition and charging history, as this impacts the vehicle’s range and performance.
+- **Software Updates:** Ensure it has the latest software updates to benefit from improved features and security.
+- **Service Records:** Verify regular service maintenance, particularly for the electric drive train and braking system.

+## Additional Considerations

+- **Warranty:** Check if the remaining warranty is transferable, which can be a significant advantage.
+- **Autopilot Features:** Confirm the level of Autopilot capability, as this can vary based on software updates.

+**Note:** The information is based on typical features for the 2018 Tesla Model S 75D, but specific features may vary.
+Always review the specific details with the seller or authorized dealership.